Bitcoin Cash (BCH) Taxes 2026 – IRS Reporting Guide

 Capital Gains Tax on BCH

-- Cost basis: Fair market value when you received the forked BCH (or purchase price if you bought BCH later)
+- Cost basis: FMV when you received the forked BCH, or your purchase price if you bought it later

-- Holding period: Short-term (<1 year) or long-term (>1 year) from date you received/purchased
+- Holding period: Short-term (<1 year) or long-term (>1 year) from the date you received or purchased it

 Later BCH Forks